element-hq/element-web/docs/labs.md

 Allows users to receive encrypted messages by creating a device that is stored encrypted on the server, as described in [MSC2697](https://github.com/matrix-org/matrix-doc/pull/2697).

-## Spotlight search (`feature_spotlight`) [In Development]

-Switches to a new room search experience.

-## Extensible events rendering (`feature_extensible_events`) [In Development]

-_Intended for developer use only at the moment._

-Extensible Events are a [new event format](https://github.com/matrix-org/matrix-doc/pull/1767) which supports graceful fallback in unknown event types.
-Instead of rendering nothing or a blank space, events can define a series of other events which represent the event's information but in different ways.
-The base of these fallbacks being text.

-Turning this flag on indicates that, when possible, the extensible events structure should be parsed on supported event types.
-This should lead to zero perceptual change in the timeline except in cases where the sender is using unknown/unrecognised event types.

-Sending events with extensible events structure is always enabled - this should not affect any downstream client.

 ## Right panel stays open (`feature_right_panel_default_open`)